 • Following Djibouti's severe drought from 2007 to 2011, a GFDRR-supported Post Disaster Needs Assessment mobilized $13 million of World Bank emergency funding for drought mitigation, and an additional $30 million from the international community.
 These post-disaster interventions are (i) helping Djibouti reduce risks by making water more readily available to farmers in drought-affected areas, and (ii) building resilience to future droughts with the establishment of a national safety net program in the event of a disaster.

-• Informing the global DRM agenda with knowledge products including the Disaster Recovery Framework Guide, Understanding Risk in an Evolving World, Building Resilience, Cities and Flooding: A Guide To Integrated Flood Risk Management, Safer Homes, Stronger Communities Handbook for Reconstruction, Climate Adaptation Profiles for 31 vulnerable countries, and, in partnership with the Government of Japan, the Sendai Report and Learning from Megadisasters.
+• Informing the global DRM agenda with knowledge products including the Disaster Recovery Framework Guide, Understanding Risk in an Evolving World, Building Resilience, Cities and Flooding: A Guide To Integrated Flood Risk Management, Climate Adaptation Profiles for 31 vulnerable countries, and, in partnership with the Government of Japan, the Sendai Report and Learning from Megadisasters.

 • Partnership development and catalysing global knowledge sharing through high level events such as the Resilience Dialogue which takes place on the margins of the Annual and Spring Meetings, the Sendai Dialogue, the second World Reconstruction Conference, the Understanding Risk Forum, and others.